vodnalasricharan/onlineclassesbot/README.md

     /zoom - Command to join Zoom Meeting
     /status - Sends screenshot of the web page /exitmeet - Exit Google meeting
+    /loginteams - To login to teams
+    /jointeams - To join meeting in teams
+    /exitteams - To exit meeting in teams
     /restart - Close all the opened window and restarts the script
 ## Usage